iamdhruvtripathi/Active-Directory-Homelab/kali/README.md

 </p>

 ## What is `Kerberoasting`
-- Kerberoasting is an attack against Kerberos authentication in Active Directory that targets service accounts
+- Kerberoasting is a post-exploitation attack against Kerberos authentication in Active Directory that targets domain service accounts

-- The attack begins when an authenticated domain user sends a `TGS-REQ` (Ticket Granting Service Request) to the Key Distribution Center (KDC), requesting a service ticket for a specific Service Principal Name (SPN).
-The KDC responds with a `TGS-REP` (Ticket Granting Service Reply) containing a service ticket.
-This service ticket is encrypted using the password hash of the target service account.
-Because the attacker cannot decrypt the ticket directly, they extract the encrypted portion and perform offline password cracking
+- The attack begins when an attacker has access to any authenticated domain user account.
+Using that account, they send a `TGS-REQ` (Ticket Granting Service Request) to the Key Distribution Center (KDC) for a service associated with a specific Service Principal Name (SPN).
+If the request is valid, the KDC returns a `TGS-REP` (Ticket Granting Service Reply) containing a service ticket

+- The service ticket is encrypted using the service account's key, which is derived from the service account's password.
+Although the attacker cannot directly decrypt the ticket, they can extract the encrypted service ticket and perform offline password cracking.
+For each password guess, they derive the corresponding Kerberos key and attempt to decrypt the ticket.
+If decryption succeeds, the guessed password (or its equivalent key) is correct, allowing the attacker to recover the service account's credentials